Proof of Concept (PoC) or Prototype. What will work for a startup?

 - Finally, you build your MVP and launch your app to market.

-Do I really need a proof of concept or prototype?
+Do I really need a proof of concept or a prototype?

 If time is of the essence, you don’t necessarily need a proof of concept or POC, but we’d definitely recommend them.